-In March 2020, the World Health Organization (WHO) formally declared the novel coronavirus (known officially as COVID-19) a pandemic.
-While minimizing travel to affected areas and practicing general hygiene are certainly a great starting point, don’t forget about your phone!
+The World Health Organization (WHO) formally declared the novel coronavirus (known officially as COVID-19) a pandemic in March 2020.
+While the end of the pandemic now seems to be in sight, you should still not forget about cleaning your phone!
 Unless you’re extremely fastidious about washing your hands, odds are you’re bringing all sorts of nasty germs to your phone.
 While the odds of coronavirus hanging on your phone isn’t likely to be high unless you are in areas with major outbreaks, it’s not worth the risk.

 Below we take a look at some tips on how to clean your phone to prevent viruses and other germs from hanging around.

 Editor’s note: Most of these tips will apply to other electronic devices like tablets and laptops, but also be sure to check out our guide on how to clean a computer screen.

 Disinfectant wipes are okay, but most household cleaners aren’t a good idea

 You might think you already know how to clean your phone, after all isn’t it just a matter of grabbing a household cleaner and going to town on it?
 Household cleaners might be great for counters, bathrooms, and other surfaces, but are often too harsh to be used on most phones.
 This includes bleach, glass cleaner, and other similar products.
 Recently Apple and a few other OEMs confirmed it is okay to use products like Clorox sheets to disinfect your phone.
 These products typically use less harsh chemicals than spray bottles and the like.
 Another good idea might be Zeiss mobile screen wipes.
 These won’t work quite as well as Clorox sheets, but they will be much safer for your phone.